13th Annual Robert J. Feigal Symposium: Out-of-the-box Thinking in Pediatric Dentistry

 Committee & Supporters

-We appreciate the generosity of the donors to the Robert J. Feigal Lectureship endowment for their ongoing support of the Symposium.
-Lectureship funding this year will support resident attendance.
+We appreciate the generosity of the donors to the Robert J. Feigal Lectureship endowment for their support of the 2019 Symposium and new continuing education offerings in support of pediatric dental innovation.

 - Final registration will begin at 8:00 AM.